Matrix Factorisations Arising From Well-Generated Complex Reflection Groups: Introduction

 How can one continue this to a resolution of $\Omega^1_{A/\CC}$?
 Experiments performed by Ragnar-Olaf Buchweitz in Macaulay 2 suggested that the resolution might be $2$-periodic.
 Remarkably, this is always the case: the Vandermonde matrix is part of a matrix factorisation of $\sigma_{n+1}$ over the algebra $S/(\sigma_1,...,\sigma_{n})$.
 This curious combinatorial fact does not seem to appear in the literature.
 Knowing this, one can deduce facts about the space ${Fl}_n(\CC)$ of complete flags $0=V^0\sub V^1\sub\cdots\sub V^n=\CC^n$ in $\CC^n$.

-At the core of these considerations is a duality discovered by Orlik and Solomon \cite{MR575083} which takes place in the invariant theory certain complex reflection groups (all Weyl groups included).
+At the core of these considerations is a duality discovered by Orlik and Solomon \cite{MR575083} which takes place in the invariant theory of certain complex reflection groups, all Weyl groups included.
 These are the duality groups, otherwise known as the well-generated reflection groups.
+We show in theorem \ref{thm1} that this duality is realised by a concrete, representation theoretic pairing.

+As a first application we show that duality groups are characterised by the existence of an isomorphism $\Der(S,S)^W\cong \Der(S^W,S^W)$ (which decreases degree by the Coxeter number), see theorem \ref{derthm}.

-We show in section \ref{pairing} that this duality is realised by a concrete, representation theoretic pairing.
-In section \ref{resolutions} we use this pairing to construct $2$-periodic resolutions of the $A$ modules $\Der(A,A)$ of derivations and $\Omega^1_{A/\CC}$ of K\"{a}hler differentials.
+In section \ref{resolutions} we use the pairing to construct $2$-periodic resolutions of the $A$ modules $\Der(A,A)$ of derivations and $\Omega^1_{A/\CC}$ of K\"{a}hler differentials, which come from a matrix factorisation of the highest degree basic invariant.
+This was our motivation for the construction of the duality pairing.
+We use this $2$-periodic resolution to write down explicit formulas for the dimensions of all the graded components of $\Der(A,A)$ and $\Omega^1_{A/\CC}$.
+These surprisingly attractive formulas appear in theorem \ref{HilbertSeries}.

 Finally, in section \ref{flagvarieties} we return to our geometric motivation and deduce some facts about flag manifolds.
-The main arguments will be relatively simple.
-Almost everything below works for an arbitrary field of characteristic zero, but we will work over $\CC$.

-Thank you to Vincent G\'elinas for comments on a draft of this paper.
+Thank you to the anonymous referee for an extremely detailed and helpful report, which lead to a lot of improvements in the paper (in particular to the two remarks \ref{BessisRemark} and \ref{ShephardRemark} are due to the referee's comments).
+Thanks also to Vincent G\'elinas for comments on an early draft of this paper.